Is the Amex Platinum worth the yearly fee?

 You’ve probably heard of The Platinum Card® from American Express.
 It’s often considered to be one of the best travel credit cards out there.
 But this rewards card actually works well for more than just travelers, thanks to credits for Uber rides and eats, digital entertainment and more.
 Plus, most cardholders can take advantage of benefits like airport lounge access and airline fee credits, even if they only travel once or twice a year.

-The biggest downside to The Platinum Card® from American Express is its $550 annual fee, but even that can be offset by rewards if you take advantage of all this card has to offer.
-Here’s a breakdown of whether this fee may be worth it for you and how to get the most value from your Platinum Card each year.
+The Amex Platinum’s $695 annual fee is its biggest drawback, but even that can be offset by rewards and credits if you take advantage of all the card has to offer.
+Here’s a breakdown of whether the fee may be worth it for you and how to get the most value from your Platinum card each year.

 Lucrative welcome bonus

 As a new cardholder, you can earn 100,000 Membership Rewards points when you spend $6,000 within six months of account opening.
 You can earn this generous welcome bonus on top of the points you earn for regular spending.